vessl-ai/hyperpocket/docs/hyperpocket/auth/enabling-oauth-with-hyperpocket.md

 #### 1. Set the OAuth Configuration

-Set a OAuth configuration. it varies by OAuth Provider
+Set a OAuth configuration.
+It varies by OAuth Provider.

 Example(Slack):